JFlmTul/anti-aq-list/README.md

 You are suggested to provide any offensive content they post when you initiate a new pull request or submit a new issue.

-Remember: **It is always subjective when you are trying to translate others' speech.**
+Remember: **It is always subjective when you translate others' statement.
+What you think they mean to say does not equal to what they actually mean to say.**

 ## List